Qu4ndo/raspberry_led_matrix/README.md

 # RaspberryPi LED Matrix Display

+## Usecase

+The Matrix should display following items:

+- Date and Time
+- Weather
+- Public Transport
+- Doorbell

 ## Setup

 In my case I'm using a Raspberry Pi 3B+ with the "Adafruit RBG Matrix Bonnet" and the "Quality" Option with GPIO4 and GPIO18 connected.